Published on November 15, 2022

 The first tier of business continuity plan testing is the tabletop exercise.
 This testing method involves specific disaster situations and evaluating how your crisis response team deals with these scenarios.
 The goal of this test is to assess if any gaps weren’t previously addressed.

-To conduct the tabletop test, you must identify a realistic threat to the organization.
-Make sure that this threat is relevant to your industry or organization.
+To conduct the tabletop test, you must identify a realistic threat to the organisation.
+Make sure that this threat is relevant to your industry or organisation.
 Identify your continuity objectives for performing the tabletop test and create a schedule for how and when it will be conducted.

 Use whatever information you obtain in the test, such as strengths and weaknesses, to create a successful continuity plan.